loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 an environment of $v$.
 Variables are not explicitly destructed; they are consumed on use.

-In @id_function we show how we can use the aforementioned rules to give the typing proof the identity function specialised to the monomorphic type $A: known$.
+In @id_function we show how we can use the aforementioned rules to give the typing proof the identity function specialised to the type $A: known$.

 #figure(
   caption: [The type proof for the identity function specialised to $A$.],